The Age of the Pussyfoot: Joymaker

 It was conceived by Pohl in the 1960s after he saw one of the earliest time sharing computer systems.
 These allowed multiple users spread over a wide area, connected by good quality telephone or data lines, to simultaneously use one or more large (for the time) computers for a variety of purposes.

 In its basic form, the Joymaker is a remote time-sharing terminal which uses radio communications instead of wire lines, and interacts with its user via voice rather than a keyboard and text output.
 It is small and light enough to be worn or carried, resembling in some cases a small sceptre.
 It can also dispense various medications, stimulants etc. from reservoirs within it.

 The story concerns a 20th-century man placed in what came to be called cryopreservation, revived in the 25th century, and coming to terms with life in an era of massive computer power, accessed via the Joymaker.
-Unlike early 21st century portable devices, the Joymaker had little or no innate computing power.
+Unlike early 21st century portable devices, the Joymaker has little or no innate computing power.

-The Joymaker had the following uses :
+The Joymaker has the following uses :